altfatterz/learning-kafka/confluent-for-kubernetes/getting-started/README.md

 data0-controlcenter-0     Bound    pvc-6b5c78da-a39c-42fd-8f6b-f988c9a2c08c   10Gi       RWO            local-path     137m
 ```

-Notice that for the volumes the RECLAIM_POLICY is 'Delete', this is not a production setyp.
+Notice that for the volumes the RECLAIM_POLICY is 'Delete', this is not a production setup.

 ### Tear down: